9 Undeniable At-Home Remedies for Treating Tooth Pain From Teeth Grinding

 Drinking or smoking stimulating substances hours before going to bed can increase muscle activity in the jaw and build muscle tension.
 Common examples of stimulating substances include:

-Stick to more relaxing substances like water, herbal tea, caffeinated coffee and any other non-alcoholic beverages.
+Stick to more relaxing substances like water, herbal tea, decaffeinated coffee and other non-alcoholic beverages.

 6. Eat Magnesium-Rich Foods

 Magnesium is a mineral involved in several bodily functions, including muscle function.
-Some research suggests low levels of magnesium may be linked to an increased risk of teeth grinding.
+Research suggests low magnesium levels may be linked to an increased risk of teeth grinding.
 Consuming magnesium-rich foods may help to improve muscle function and reduce the frequency and severity of teeth grinding.

 Examples of magnesium-rich foods include: